Results and Next Steps

 Changes in your family health history

 If you’re diagnosed with an adenoma or colorectal cancer, it’s important to let your first-degree relatives know.
-Having a family history is a risk factor for colorectal cancer.
 Ask them to speak to their healthcare provider about their risk and need to screen for colorectal cancer.

 Don’t ignore new bowel symptoms